Embryo grading explained – what do those numbers and letters really mean?

 Folic acid is the main essential supplement we recommend taking while you are trying to conceive.
 Although folic acid doesn’t directly affect your fertility, it is very important for lowering the risk of spina bifida in the baby.
 We also recommend taking a good-quality multi-vitamin when you’re trying to fall pregnant.

 It’s normal to feel overwhelmed or anxious and to experience lots of uncertainty when embarking on your fertility journey.
-However, feelings of continual stress can affect your hormones and in turn reduce your chances of falling pregnant.
+Through its influence on hormones, persistently high stress levels may hinder your chances of becoming pregnant, as well as affect sperm production in men.
 Therefore, we recommend finding a stress management technique that works for you and your lifestyle, which may involve simply stopping and slowing down or calling someone you trust to share how you are feeling.
 Other ways that you can help lower your stress levels include:

 • Incorporating meditation or mindfulness exercises in your daily routine (e.g. with guided apps like Headspace, Smiling Mind, Calm)